aptoma/strobe-fullscreeneventtriggerplugin/README.md

     cp html-template/StrobeMediaPlayback.swf bin-debug/
     cp html-template/crossdomain.xml bin-debug/
-    cp html-template/index.template.html bin-debug/index.html

-You need to edit the html file and replace the domain name localhost with the name of your vhost
+You need to setup a html file see [Using plug-ins](http://help.adobe.com/en_US/FMPSMP/Dev/WS3fd35e178bb08cb33ccc1b6f129f146edb7-7fff.html) for more information on how to add the strobe-fullscreeneventtriggerplugin to strobe.
+Add the html file to bin-debug

 If you want to just work in a folder directly on the root of your webserver you can do this: